KomputeProject/kompute/README.md

 1. Create Kompute Manager with default settings (device 0 and first compute compatible queue)
 2. Create and initialise Kompute Tensors through manager
 3. Specify "multiply shader" code (can also be raw string, spir-v bytes or file path)
-4. Run multiplication operation synchronously
+4. Run operation with string shader synchronously
 5. Map results back from GPU memory to print the results

 #### Simple C++ Example